 - Receiving discipleship and accountability in a local church.

 What is the Process in Becoming an Approved CCN Campus Leader?

 - Complete the below inquiry.
 Based on your inquiry, we will determine if our official 10+ page application for Campus Leadership should be emailed to you.
 Otherwise, we will respond with our explanation as to why we will not begin the application process with you at this present time.
 This does not mean that you will not be able to inquire again in the future.

 - Submit a letter of recommendation(s).
 Once your completed application and letters of recommendation have been reviewed, a phone meeting will be arranged.
 You may have to supply more than one letter of recommendation.

 - Background check.
 A background check may be conducted.

 - Complete phone interview(s).
 Depending on the candidate, there may be more than one phone interview.

 After the interview process is completed, the candidate should allow up to a week before receiving a response.
 Each application is prayed over.
 If an applicant is denied, the applicant may or may not be able to reapply the following semester.
 Here is a video about wanting to be a Campus Leader.

 You may also use this form to apply for Assistant Campus Leadership.

-Want to know more about what it means to commit to be a Campus Leader or Regional Leader?
-Please contact us at 973-928-7707 or email email@example.com.
+Want to know more about what it means to commit to being a Campus Leader Please contact us at 412-549-1303 or email firstname.lastname@example.org.